325th Infantry Regiment (United States): Cold War

 The regiment returned to the 82nd Airborne Division on 15 December 1948 and was redesignated this time the 325th Airborne Infantry Regiment.
 On 1 May 1965, the 325th deployed to the revolution torn Dominican Republic as part of Operation Power Pack.
 Sent with the mission of relieving marines and evacuating civilians, the regiment swept from the San Isidro Air Base into the capital city of Santo Domingo, neutralizing rebel forces.
 By the end of May, all resistance had crumbled and the regiment began peacekeeping and civil affairs operations.

-When the army's regimental system began affiliating separate units with existing regiments The 1-509th based in Vicenza Italy was re-flagged as the 4/325 Airborne Battalion Combat Team (ABCT) Part of the NATO's Southern European Task Force (SETAF) In June 1986 The 4/325 began to rotate to Ft Bragg NC as the 3/325 rotated to Italy to assume the duties of the ABCT.
-During the Cold War the 3/325th ABCT was called upon to prepare/deploy as a rapid strike force to secure hostile airfields for follow on forces in several scenarios in the middle east including Operation Prime Chance in 1987.
+When the army's regimental system began affiliating separate units with existing regiments The 1-509th based in Vicenza Italy was re-flagged as the 4-325 Airborne Battalion Combat Team (ABCT) Part of the NATO's Southern European Task Force (SETAF) In June 1986 The 4-325 began to rotate to Ft Bragg NC as the 3-325 rotated to Italy to assume the duties of the ABCT.
+During the Cold War the 3-325th ABCT was called upon to prepare/deploy as a rapid strike force to secure hostile airfields for follow on forces in several scenarios in the middle east including Operation Prime Chance in 1987.

 Operation Urgent Fury

-On 25 October 1983, as part of Operation Urgent Fury, the 325th Regiment spearheaded the 82nd Airborne's assault on the communist dominated island of Grenada.
+On 25 October 1983, as part of Operation Urgent Fury, the 325th Airborne Infantry Regiment spearheaded the 82nd Airborne's assault on the Communist dominated island of Grenada.
 Landing at Point Salines Airfield, the 2nd and 3rd Battalions in conjunction with other U.S. forces overwhelmed all resistance within three days.
 One hundred thirty eight students were rescued.
 During this operation, Bravo Company, Second Battalion was given the mission to assault an area known as Little Havana.
 The Commander of Bravo Company, Captain Michael Ritz, decided to conduct a reconnaissance prior to the assault.

 At 04:30 on 26 October, Captain Ritz and his recon patrol were ambushed.
 Captain Ritz and SSG Gary Epps were killed but the rest of the patrol, although wounded, survived.
 Bravo Company soon discovered large caches of weapons and equipment.